storageos/storageos.github.io/_docs/install/deployment.md

 StorageOS runs on Linux.
 StorageOS runs well in VMs and can be installed onto macOS, Windows and Linux environments using VirtualBox or VMware.

-We are still gathering data in order to make specific recommendations for virtual or physical hardware, and for the number of nodes for particular sets of requirements.
-We are therefore interested in hearing from you on what works (and what doesn’t) in your environment.
-The design of StorageOS does not impose constraints such as maximum, or odd number of nodes.
-However the ISO install will install Consul, which _does_ mandate an odd number of nodes for server installations.
+We are still determining our recommended specifications for virtual or physical hardware, and for the suggested numbers of nodes for common use cases.
+We are interested in hearing about users' experience of what does and doesn't works in their environments.

+The design of StorageOS does not impose arbitrary constraints on the number of nodes.
+Note, however, that the ISO install will install Consul, which _does_ mandate an odd number of nodes for server installations.

 ## Beta Release
 For this Beta release we have two installation options, an Ubuntu-derived Linux ISO image, and a Vagrant box for VirtualBox and VMware desktop.
 Either method can be used with your choice of host OS.